catherineloesch/project4-react-frontend/README.md

 ### Development: day 10 - 09/06/2023 - Submission Deadline + Presentation

-On the final day of this project I completed the readme and presented the project to my cohort.
+On the final day of this project I added content to the readme document and presented the project to my cohort.

 ## 7. <a name="challenges"></a> Challenges